 Rand has been illegally denied for parole for the third time.
+It’s important that supporters on the outside (you!) are there for outspoken political prisoners when they race repression at the hands of the parole board.
 Please take a moment to support Rand’s release from prison (where he has been held for over two decades) by sending emails to the following two entities:

 - office of the Attorney General (email@example.com); and

 - the Michigan Parole Board.
 (To contact the parole board, use this form here.
 Rand’s number is 187131)

 Some key points to reference in your emails are outlined below, but for full context please consider reading Rand’s full letter to the parole board, included at the bottom of this post.

 - Rand scored a “High Probability of Parole”.
 This means the Parole Board cannot deny his parole without “substantial and compelling objective reasons stated in writing.”

 - They did not do this.
 They denied him allegedly because he has not taken a substance abuse class.

 - This reason is neither objective nor substantial.
 Further, the uncompleted substance abuse class is widely available in the community, meaning that this reason is explicitly exempted under MCL 791.233e(7)(h).